 - Dessicator - Star action that places a medium sized cloud on the model.
 Other models that go into the cloud take a point of magical damage.

-- Soul Taker: Soul Cage - This model collects souls from living enemies who die near it.
+- Soul Taker: Soul Cage - This model collects souls from living enemies who die within 2" of it.
 This model can store up to three souls and spend them for the following:

 Analysis of Supreme Aptimus Zaal & Kovaas